 In order to be granted a residence permit for work, you need to have a valid passport.
 You must also have worked with a permit for the same employer for at least four months, and be promised continued employment there for at least one more year.
 Otherwise, the rules are similar to those that apply when applying for a work permit from abroad.
-This means that the Government's increased salary requirement for work permits also affects those switching tracks.
 However, your employer is not required to advertise the job.

 Extensive instructions can be found on the Migration Agency's website about which conditions the job should meet and what the employer needs to do for you to be entitled to stay because of your job.
-This opportunity is only available the first time you apply for asylum in Sweden, not after other types of negative decisions.